Borodin-Kostochka conjecture for a family of $P_6$-free graphs: Notations and preliminary results

-Now, if $v(2)$ or $v'(2)$ has no missing color and has a $i$-vertex other than $u_i$, then (b) is true.
-So we may assume that $v(2)$ has a missing color $r$ and has a $1$-vertex other than $u_1$, but $v'(2)$ has no missing color and has the unique $1$-vertex $u_1$.
-Then, we color $v(2)$ by $r$, color $v'(2)$ by 1, color $u_1$ by 2, and color $u$ by 1, a contradiction.
+Now, if $v(2)$ or $v'(2)$ has no missing color and has an $i$-vertex other than $u_i$, then {\textbf{(c)}} is true.
+So, we may assume that $v(2)$ has a missing color $r$ and has a $1$-vertex other than $u_1$, but $v'(2)$ has no missing color and has the unique $1$-vertex $u_1$.
+Then, we color $v(2)$ by $r$, color $v'(2)$ by 1, color $u_1$ by 2, and color $u$ by 1.
+This leads to a contradiction.
+Therefore, {\textbf{(c)}} holds.

+By Lemma \ref{relax}, we can conclude that every minimal counterexample $G$ for the Borodin-Kostochka conjecture with $\Delta(G)=9$ has a $(u,\phi)$.
+We refer to such $G$ a {\em relaxed graph} with a $(u,\phi)$, in particular, every relaxed graph satisfies properties {\textbf{(a)}},{\textbf{(b)}} and {\textbf{(c)}}.

+The following theorem was proven by Dhurandhar in \cite{D}, but the proof contains some minor flaws.
+To make it easier for readers to understand, we provide a more comprehensible proof.

 \begin{theorem} \cite{D} Let $G$ be a relaxed graph with a $(u,\phi)$.
-Then one of the following does not hold.
+Then at least one of the following statements does not hold.